I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 1: Data Collection

 \subsection{Methodology}

 Over a period of seven months (November 2024 – May 2025), the lead author used a custom-built iOS app as his primary in-person communication tool.
 Every face-to-face communication was typed using the app, allowing it to act as both an AAC interface and a data collection platform.
-During this time, the lead author maintained reflective notes in the form of open-ended entries to document his experiences during the data collection period.
-The app continuously logged only the lead author’s side of face-to-face communication, operating 24/7.
+During this time, the lead author maintained reflective notes in the form of open-ended entries to document his experiences during the data collection phase.
+The app continuously logged only the lead author’s side of face-to-face communication.

-We experimented with several ways of delineating conversations, grouping by physical context, grouping by conversation topic, but ultimately, the only trackable approach was segmenting by day, which provided a consistent and manageable unit of analysis, though at the cost of topical granularity.
-These methodological choices, and the reflections they prompted, shaped the dataset into a form that was both authentic to lived AAC use and tractable for subsequent analysis.
+We experimented with several ways of delineating conversations, grouping by physical context and by conversation topic, but ultimately, the only trackable approach was segmenting by day, which provided a consistent and manageable unit of analysis, at the cost of topical granularity.
+These methodological choices, and the reflections they prompted, shaped the dataset into a form that was authentic to lived AAC use and tractable for subsequent analysis.

 Conversations data was accompanied by optional annotations describing the context and communicative intent (entered by the lead author).
-These annotations included selecting an emoji representing communicative intent for individual messages (e.g., smiling, frowning, etc.), and a short textual description of the topic and setting for conversations.
+These annotations included a short textual description of the topic and setting for conversations.